justinwoo/my-blog-posts/posts/2018-09-15-reflecting-a-record-of-proxies-and-keys-of-row-types.md

----
-title: Reflecting a record of proxies and keys of row types
-tags: purescript
-author: kimagure
-slide: false
----
 The more I use anything related to type information, the more I've found that I don't want to actually write out the proxies that I know I'll need to use, so I usually end up putting these into records.

 But the problem I have is that when I put these into records, I really only want to provide the type information, and I don't want to have to always update the value, as it's just tedious.
 For example: